syrianarchive/syrianarchive-investigations/investigations/Talbiseh.md

 ![](/assets/investigations/Talbiseh/image33.jpg)

-In the same [video](https://www.youtube.com/watch?v=O4cP-FUFQrY), the second mosque minaret appeared for a moment, which shows how close the impact site is from the mosque.
+In the [video](https://www.youtube.com/watch?v=O4cP-FUFQrY) published by "Syria Revolutionaries Gathering, Homs northern countryside - media office" channel; the second mosque minaret appeared for a moment, which shows how close the impact site is from the mosque.

 ![](/assets/investigations/Talbiseh/image10.png)